Major histocompatibility complex: MHC class III

-Class III molecules have physiologic roles unlike classes I and II, but are encoded between them in the short arm of human chromosome 6.
+Unlike classes I and II, Class III molecules have physiological roles and are encoded between classes I and II on the short arm of human chromosome 6.
 Class III molecules include several secreted proteins with immune functions: components of the complement system (such as C2, C4, and B factor), cytokines (such as TNF-α, LTA, and LTB), and heat shock proteins.

 Function

 MHC is the tissue-antigen that allows the immune system (more specifically T cells) to bind to, recognize, and tolerate itself (autorecognition).
 MHC is also the chaperone for intracellular peptides that are complexed with MHCs and presented to T cell receptors (TCRs) as potential foreign antigens.
 MHC interacts with TCR and its co-receptors to optimize binding conditions for the TCR-antigen interaction, in terms of antigen binding affinity and specificity, and signal transduction effectiveness.

 Essentially, the MHC-peptide complex is a complex of auto-antigen/allo-antigen.
 Upon binding, T cells should in principle tolerate the auto-antigen, but activate when exposed to the allo-antigen.
 Disease states occur when this principle is disrupted.